 Below I’ve listed things to consider for each of these types of containers:

 Things to consider when purchasing a new “one trip” container are:

 Does the container have “high” or “low” locking gear?
 What I’m referring to are the handles used to open the container.
 They will typically be at one of two heights.
 I’ve found that containers built specifically to be used for one trip (from Asia to the US) and then resold once unloaded will have “high” locking gear.
 Conversely, shipping containers built specifically for shipping lines to be used for 10 or more years both on ships and tractor trailers, will have “low” locking gear.
 I can only surmise that the reason for this is that a container with “high” locking gear is more difficult to open when it is on the chassis of a trailer as the handles are high up off the ground.
 If you’re buying a container to use for ground level storage, high locking gear is preferable as you don’t have to bend over as far to grab the handles to open the container.

-Does the container have a "Lock Box"?
-I find that at least 50% of all of the new containers I purchase for resale have "lock boxes".
-Simply put, this is a box that is welded onto the edge of the right door of the container which, when the door is closed, covers a hasp which is welded to the left hand door.
-This allows you to lock the hasp within the box with a padlock that is now unaccessible to the jaws of a bolt cutter, hack saw, or cutoff wheel.
-Generally speaking, It's been my experience that lock boxes add roughly $50 to the price of the container when purchased already installed from the factory.
+Does the container have a “Lock Box”?
+I find that at least 50% of all of the new containers I purchase for resale have “lock boxes”.
+Simply put, this is a box that is welded onto the edge of the right door of the container which, when the door is closed, covers a hasp which is welded to the left-hand door.
+This allows you to lock the hasp within the box with a padlock that is now inaccessible to the jaws of a bolt cutter, hack saw, or cutoff wheel.
+Generally speaking, It’s been my experience that lockboxes add roughly $50 to the price of the container when purchased already installed from the factory.

 Refurbished Storage Containers